Call 7 days a week for free advice

 How to Choose a Stairlift

 If climbing or descending your stairs has become difficult, there are a number of options that will make your life easier.
-Most likely, the least popular choice is to consider moving to single floored accommodation so that stairs are no longer part of your daily life.
-However, opting to have a stairlift fitted is a practical and far more cost-effective and long-term option.
+For many, the idea of moving out of your home to single-floored accommodation isn’t particularly appealing.
+However, opting to have a stairlift fitted is a more practical, cost-effective, and long-term option.

 1. Seek advice